sapegin/washingcode-book/manuscript/040_Avoid_reassigning_variables.md

 Also, a new value is reassigned to a function parameter, known as _function parameter shadowing_.
 I think it’s no different from regular reassignment, so I’ll treat it the same way.

 I> [Variable shadowing](https://en.wikipedia.org/wiki/Variable_shadowing) happens when we define a variable with the same name that already exists in an outer scope.
 For example, we define a `text` variable inside a function but there’s already a module-level `text` variable.
-Shadowing makes it hard to know know which variable we’re looking at at any moment.
+Shadowing makes it hard to know which variable we’re looking at any moment.

 This case is the easiest to fix: we need to use separate variables for each value: